 Kincora's dominate position between and on strike from the two existing copper mines in the Southern Gobi is within only several hundred kilometers from the border with China, the largest consumer of copper in the world.
 The region is sparsely populated, generally flat open desert, enjoys existing and rapidly improving infrastructure, is not at altitude and is within trucking distance to China.
-This is a favorable location for exploration and mine development.
+This is a favorable location for exploration and mine development, with some of the most competitive drilling rates globally.

-Our portfolio covers 9 existing licenses, 1 further application and covers over 1,230km2.
-It is a strategic landholding including the majority of prospective copper belt offering the highest potential for further Tier 1 discoveries.
+Our portfolio covers 9 existing licenses for 1,229km.
+It is a strategic landholding in terms of scale and location, including the majority of the prospective Devonian copper belt that offers the highest potential for further Tier 1 discoveries.
 Existing large incumbents are actively expanding portfolio and/or ramping up exploration within this Devonian copper belt.
-New entrants are also revisiting the belts potential following Stage 2 approvals of Oyu Tolgoi development, a change of Government in 2016, the IMF lead US\$5.5 billion total external financial package for the Government of Mongolia and improving commodity prices.
+New entrants are also revisiting the belts potential following Stage 2 approvals of Oyu Tolgoi development, the IMF lead US\$5.5 billion total external financial package for the Government of Mongolia and improving commodity prices, particularly given the favorable outlook for copper.

-The Devonian copper belts' existing copper mines include two large scale greenfield copper construction projects: Oyu Tolgoi, invested capital to date over US\$7 billion, in Stage 1 open pit production and target production of up to 160,000t/day, owned by Rio Tinto, Turquoise Hill Resources minority shareholders and the Government of Mongolia ("GoM"); and, Tsagaan Suvarga, estimated capex of at least US\$1 billion with over US\$370 million invested to date, and target production of 40,000t/day from its open pit, privately owned by MAK with project finance syndicated by the European Bank of Reconstruction and Development ("EBRD").
+The Devonian copper belts' existing copper mines include two large-scale greenfield copper construction projects.
+At Oyu Tolgoi invested capital to date is over US\$7.5 billion with Stage 1 open pit production (since 2012) and target production of up to 160,000t/day via Stage 2 underground development, with a further US\$5.5 billion available from the existing project financing facility.
+Oyu Tolgoi ("OT") is owned by Rio Tinto, Turquoise Hill Resources minority shareholders and the Government of Mongolia ("GoM").
+The second major copper project is Tsagaan Suvarga, with estimated capex of at least US\$1 billion and over US\$370 million invested to date Tsagaan Suvarga ("TS") has targeted production of 40,000t/day from its open pit, is privately owned by MAK with project finance syndicated by the European Bank of Reconstruction and Development ("EBRD").